Prosp3r/gotv/README.md

 + Verify eligibility to run for office.

-Some of the most important features will be the social nature coupled with **gamificaion** of features aimed at driving adoption and dedicated usage.
+Some important aspect of the features will be the social nature coupled with **gamificaion** aimed at driving adoption and sticky usage.

 ---